charleskimbac/emacs.ahk/README.md

 # emacs.ahk
-This tiny script allows you to use some emacs-like key bindings on Windows, which is written in AutoHotkey (AHK) language.
+This script allows you to use some emacs-like key bindings on Windows, which is written in the AutoHotkey (AHK) language.

-A small translucent emacs logo appears at the top right of your screen while emacs keybinds are active (i.e. when the script is not suspended)
+A small translucent emacs logo appears at the top right of your screen while emacs keybinds are active (i.e. while the script is *not* suspended).

 ## Supported keybindings